WCIA: History

 WCIA was the longtime home to Illinois Fighting Illini football and men's basketball games that were not aired on national television.
 Originally produced by WCIA, the station later carried the Illini via the Big Ten Conference's syndicated package with ESPN Plus.
 Beginning in 2007, these games have since moved to the Big Ten Network.
-The station still airs Illini men's basketball games that are carried as part of CBS's overall NCAA and Big Ten contracts and will air any Illini football games carried by CBS beginning in 2023 as part of its new Big Ten football package.
+The station still airs Illini men's basketball games that are carried as part of CBS's overall NCAA and Big Ten contracts including the team's championship appearance in 2005 and will air any Illini football games carried by CBS beginning in 2023 as part of its new Big Ten football package.

 In 2009, WCIA's longtime weathercaster Judy Fraser retired from the station after 34 years.
 She was only the second head weathercaster in the station's history at the time.
 Meteorologist Robert Reese took over as Chief Meteorologist.
 His death in connection with complications from cancer in October 2012 came as a shock to the community.
 In his early battle, WCIA sold red ribbons in support of Reese and the American Cancer Society.

 On September 11, 2014, WCIA anchor Dave Benton announced on-air that he was diagnosed with terminal brain cancer and that he had only months to live.
 He explained that the doctors told him that his cancer had returned and that it was too large for surgery or radiation.
 Benton was diagnosed with a glioblastoma in November 2013 after doctors found a tumor on the left side of his head.
 He underwent surgery, radiation, and chemotherapy and completed radiation treatment in February 2014.
 On April 13, 2015, Benton announced on the 6 p.m. newscast that he was stepping down from the anchor chair due to continued health issues and failed treatments, though he hoped to continue his signature crime reports for the 5 p.m. news as long as his health allowed.
 Benton died at home on May 26.

 On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media for $6.4 billion in cash and debt.
-The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—would result in WCIA and WCIX gaining additional sister stations in nearby markets including Chicago (independent station WGN-TV) and St. Louis (Fox affiliate KTVI and CW affiliate KPLR-TV).
+The deal—which would make Nexstar the largest television station operator by total number of stations upon its expected closure late in the third quarter of 2019—resulted in WCIA and WCIX gaining additional sister stations in nearby markets including Chicago (independent station WGN-TV) and St. Louis (Fox affiliate KTVI and CW affiliate KPLR-TV).
 (Ownership conflicts existed in two existing Nexstar markets involving Nexstar's duopoly of CW affiliate WISH-TV and MyNetworkTV affiliate WNDY-TV (which were both sold to Circle City Broadcasting) and Tribune's duopoly of Fox affiliate WXIN and CBS affiliate WTTV/WTTK in Indianapolis and Nexstar's virtual triopoly of CBS affiliate WHBF-TV, CW affiliate KGCW and Fox-affiliated SSA partner KLJB and Tribune-owned ABC affiliate WQAD-TV (which was sold to Tegna) in the Quad Cities.)
 The sale was approved by the FCC on September 16 and was completed on September 19, 2019.